July 10 marks the 27th ESPY Awards, the annual ceremony devoted to honoring standout professional and collegiate athletes and teams of the past year.

 It’s the sports equivalent to the Oscars or Grammys, so why not put a high school spin on the concept?

-Over the past school year, the Plano area has showcased no shortage of notable individual and team athletic achievements, so it is only appropriate to put the last season of local citywide sports into an award-winning perspective.
+Over the past school year, Lake Dallas has showcased no shortage of notable individual and team athletic achievements, so it is only appropriate to put the last season of local citywide sports into an award-winning perspective.
 In the coming weeks, the city’s top athletes, teams and games will be recognized among nine different awards.

 With that said, Star Local Media presents the seventh edition of The Varsitys.